-However, an estimated 16 percent of Medicare beneficiaries obtain dental benefits through Medicare Part C plans, according to the KFF.
+However, an estimated 16% of Medicare beneficiaries obtain dental benefits through Medicare Part C plans, according to KFF.
 Medicare Part C is also known as Medicare Advantage.
 Medicare Part C is sold through private insurance companies, and most plans offer at a minimum basic dental coverage.
 You must be enrolled in Medicare Part A and Part B before you can purchase a Medicare Advantage plan.
 GoHealth can help you compare plans and prices in your area.

 Medicare Part C plans offer additional services such as dental coverage to encourage members to choose their plan.
 The ability to gain coverage for both Medicare Parts A and B and additional options Original Medicare does not provide (including dental and vision benefits) can make Medicare Advantage plans very advantageous for some people.

 However, it’s important to read a Medicare Advantage policy carefully.
 Companies may structure their policies in several different ways.
 For example, some dental policies cover only preventive treatments, like annual cleanings or X-rays.